RenataAbikeyeva/epp_project/src/documentation/introduction.rst

 3. Visualisation and results formatting (e.g. exporting of LaTeX tables)
 4. Research paper and presentations.

-It can be useful to have code and model parameters available to more than one of these steps, in that case see sections :ref:`model_specifications`, :ref:`model_code`, and :ref:`library`.
+It can be useful to have code and model parameters available to more than one of these steps, in that case see sections.

 First of all, think about whether this structure fits your needs -- if it does not, you need to adjust (delete/add/rename) directories and files in the following locations: